Why your daily standups need to evolve (And how to make it happen)

 The best teams treat their daily standup format like a good recipe, something to be tweaked and improved based on taste and results.
 They're not afraid to experiment, and they definitely don't stick with something just because "that's how we've always done it."

 This flexibility isn't just about making meetings more enjoyable (though that's a nice bonus).
-It's about getting back to what Scrum was meant to be: a framework for solving complex problems through adaptation and learning.
+It also involves getting back to what Scrum was meant to be: a framework for solving complex problems through adaptation and learning.

 Your daily standups should help your team build better software, not just tick a box on the agile checklist.
 The teams that get this right find their morning meetings become genuinely useful, maybe even something to look forward to.